psychopy/psychopy/docs/source/general/gamma.rst

     LUT(i) = \frac{((L-a)^{1/\gamma} - b )}{k}

 and then using :math:`LUT(i)=-b/k` in the cases where :math:`L \ge a`.
-The method works well for the main inverse values but, for the :math:`L \ge a` case, it results in negative values and the LUT cannot contain negatives (or may silently round them to 0).

-The solution is to calculate first the resulting luminance values at linear intervals needed by the LUT and /then/ deduce the LUT value needed to generate that luminance value.
+To use this equation we need to first calculate the linear set of luminance values, `L`, that we are able to produce the current monitor and lighting conditions and /then/ deduce the LUT value needed to generate that luminance value.

 We need to insert into the LUT values starting at 0 and ending at 1 (to use the maximum range) that map onto the linear range from the minimum, `m`, to the maximum `M` possible luminance.
 From the parameters in :eq:`full` it is clear that: